GabrielNeves/midi_drum/README.md

 git clone https://github.com/GabrielNeves/midi_drum.git
 ```

-Open file index.html on your favorite browser.
+Open file index.html on your favorite browser and play with it.